 - The prosecution must prove that you acted with “gross” negligence

-- Gross vehicular manslaughter while intoxicated is always tried as a felony.
+- The courts always treat gross vehicular manslaughter while intoxicated as a felony.

 California’s DUI Murder Law